 We recently stopped letting the kids carry food throughout the house.
 Now we are training them that all food stays in the kitchen.

-As for dishes, I’m focusing on not just putting them in the sink (or counter if sink is full).
-Instead, I’m putting them straight into the dishwasher or washing them by hand.
-It’s barely any extra effort because I had to do it at some point anyway.
+As for dishes, I’m trying to put them straight into the dishwasher or washing them by hand.
+It’s barely any extra effort because I have to do it at some point anyway.

 Why cleaning makes you want less clutter

-I’ve gone through a lot of purges (10 clear boxes was the biggest so far!) and I can honestly say there are times I get so frustrated picking the same crap up day after day that I either:
+I’ve gone through a lot of purges (10 clear boxes was the biggest so far!) and I can honestly say there are times I get so frustrated picking the same crap up day after day.

 This easy read called The Life Changing Magic Of Tidying Up changed how I viewed my stuff.

 What could you let go of?
 What two things have a similar purpose?
 Do you need all 7 wooden spoons or could you do with just 2?
-Do you need 3 to go mugs, or could you just wash 1 each time?
+Do you need 3 travel mugs, or could you just wash 1 each time?
 (Ahem, guilty of 3 here!).
 I ended up getting rid of half my dishes set because we didn’t use all 12 of everything and I needed more room in my cupboards!